kartik-v/bootstrap-checkbox-x/README.md

 The plugin supports these following options:

 ##### threeState
 _boolean_ whether to use three states for the checkbox.
-This will allow you to save null values, in addition to the `true` and `false` values.
+This will allow you to save `null` values, in addition to the built in `true` and `false` values.
 Defaults to `true`.
 If set to `false`, it will allow only the default two values: `true` and `false`.

 ##### inline